Saturday, April 30, 2016

 Four years back I crossed over my allotted "three score and ten" threshold, and next year I'll hit the "3/4 Century" mark.

-I guess now is a good time to reflect on a my live.
+I guess now is a good time to reflect on a my life.
 It's been good one filled with lots of wonderful small adventures, so any time the 'Old Man' calls me to cash in -- I'm ready.

 I feel very fortunate to have gotten the answers to that question many people have yet to know...